Skip to content

 Caveats

 • Source registry, API-key persistence, trend, graph, and the full HMAC-chained audit_log are not yet on SnowflakeStore.
-Run Postgres alongside for these, or wait for parity.
+Run Postgres alongside for these.

 • Time Travel + Fail-safe provide durability, but configure a retention window that matches your compliance retention policy.